polirritmico/polirritmico.github.io/_posts/2025-01-07-Neovim-Config_EN.md

 _Loading the loader of the loader_
 <!-- prettier-ignore-end -->

-This is the content of my `utils/init.lua` file, which is responsible for incorporating the different modules in one (edited to avoid distractions):
+Let's assume this is the base content of our `utils/init.lua` file, responsible for incorporating the different utility modules into one source (narrowed down to avoid distractions):

 ```lua
 ---A collection of custom helper functions.